priyanshusinghal12/priyanshusinghal12/README.md

 ### 💼 Currently Working On

 🧩 **LangChain + Docker DevOps Assistant**
 A developer tool that explains your `Dockerfile`, suggests optimizations, and generates new ones using LangChain agents, Hadolint, and GitHub APIs.
-Bonus: Natural language to Docker Compose conversion!
 *(Still in development — stay tuned)*

 ---